Friedmann-like universes with torsion: FRW-like models with torsion

 The volume scalar ($\Theta$) of a spacetime with non-zero torsion and its purely Riemannian (i.e.~torsion-free) counterpart ($\tilde{\Theta}$) are related by~\cite{PTB}

 Recalling that the contortion tensor of an FRW-type model with torsion satisfies constraint (\ref{FRWcont}), the above relation reduces to

-given that $\dot{a}/a=\tilde{\Theta}/3$ defines the cosmological scale factor ($a=a(t)$) both in torsional and in torsion-free Friedmannian cosmologies.\footnote{Decomposition (\ref{Thetas2}) shows that the dimensionless ratio $\phi/\tilde{\Theta}$ measures the \textquotedblleft relative strength\textquotedblright\ of the torsion effects.
-Alternatively, one could use the ratio $\phi^{2}/\kappa\rho$, which is dimensionless as well (see Eq.~(\ref{Fried1}) in \S~\ref{ssFEs} below).} According to (\ref{Thetas2}), the divergence/convergence of a worldline congruence in an FRW-type cosmology with torsion is not solely determined by the scale-factor evolution.
+given that $\dot{a}/a=\tilde{\Theta}/3=H$ defines the cosmological scale factor ($a=a(t)$) both in torsional and in torsion-free Friedmannian cosmologies, with $H$ being the associated Hubble parameter.\footnote{Following (\ref{Thetas2}), the dimensionless ratio $\phi/H$ measures the \textquotedblleft relative strength\textquotedblright of the torsion effects.} According to (\ref{Thetas2}), the divergence/convergence of a worldline congruence in an FRW-type cosmology with torsion is not solely determined by the scale-factor evolution.
 Substituting relation (\ref{Thetas2}) back into Eq.~(\ref{FRWRay1}), we obtain

 The latter provides an alternative expression of the Raychaudhuri equation in FRW-type cosmologies with non-zero torsion, this time in terms of the model's scale factor.